skafdasschaf/lilypond-tools/editorial_guidelines.md

 ### Tempo indications and movement designations

 Tempo indications appear in the original language; inconsistent spelling is regularized.
 Only the first word of Italian terms is capitalized (e.g., “Poco andante”).
-Movement designations may be retained in the original language (“Chor”) or translated to Italian (“Coro”),
+Movement designations may be retained in the original language (“Chor”) or translated to Italian (“Coro”).

 Individual movements are numbered by the editor if numbers are absent in the source.